-The making-of memo of this video
+The making-of memo of this video.

 Here’s source code:

-Below is quick technical note.
+… And below is the quick technical note.

 I used Dragonframe and EOS 7D for shooting stop-motion, openFrameworks for creating the shooting app.
 I adopt a Kinect V2, which partially works on mac.